 Should there be a single word for the ability to read and write, it should be a social science worthy of its own curriculum.

-The credo of knowledge that is at our disposal and the extent to which knowledge has been put to use makes it obvious that the ability to read and write is only an integral part of what literacy other than been giving as the definition of literacy.
+The credo of knowledge that is at our disposal and the extent to which knowledge has been put to use makes it obvious that the ability to read and write is only an integral part of what literacy is than been giving as the definition of literacy.
 There is no single word to describe the ability to read and write as an integral part of literacy.
 There is no absolute literacy as much as there is no absolute illiteracy.
 The same intellectual skill put to use by those who can read and write is also observable in those who cannot read or write.
 Reading and writing is relative to what is perceived as readable and writable.
 It is appropriate then not to limit literacy to just reading and writing or to assume that any not reading and writing same as another is an illiterate.

 A lot of knowledge seeking individuals have search the Internet and encyclopedias for an English word that can best represent the ability to read and write.
 There should be a word giving to the integral part of literacy.
 It takes more than reading and writing to be a literate but reading and writing harnesses literacy.

 In an attempt to suggest a word that lexicographers may want to consider as a single word for the ability to read and write, an integral part of literacy, suffice to say it should be coined from the Latin words for read and write.
 The Latin word for read is legere while the Latin word for write is scribo.
 Merging these two words together to form the one English word that fittingly represents the ability to read and write generates the English word “SCRIBOLOGERY” – noun.
-The person the puts such ability to use should be called “Scriborogerist”- noun.
+The person that puts such ability to use should be called “Scriborogerist”- noun.
 A well presented knowledge in writing is “Scribologeric” – adjective.
 You made a scribologerical (adverb) presentation.
 Every written word was well placed and it shows how much effort you put reading up for your presentation.

 So one can be scribologeric in one language or more.
 Someone can just be legeric and not scriboic in a certain language or more.